This page contains affiliate links. If you buy through these links, we may earn a commission at no extra cost to you. Learn more

 Our Verdict

-Garmin Forerunner 265 and WHOOP 4.0 represent fundamentally different philosophies in fitness tracking.
-Garmin offers a traditional GPS sports watch with comprehensive multi-sport tracking, navigation, and no subscription fees, while WHOOP focuses exclusively on recovery optimization, HRV analysis, and strain management through a screenless, ultra-lightweight design that requires ongoing membership.
-Your choice depends on whether you prioritize active workout tracking with visual feedback or passive recovery monitoring with minimal distraction.
+Garmin Forerunner 265 and WHOOP 4.0 couldn't be more different.
+Garmin is a full-featured GPS sports watch with a screen, navigation, multi-sport tracking, and no subscription, while WHOOP strips everything down to a screenless band that focuses exclusively on recovery, HRV, and strain management through an ongoing membership.
+Pick based on whether you need active workout tracking or passive recovery monitoring.

 Key Differences